 Originations.
 Following the Spin-Off, Sallie Mae Bank continued to originate loans under the Smart Option Student Loan program.
-As of December 31, 2017, it owned \$17.4 billion of private education loans (gross), the vast majority of which were Smart Option Student Loans originated between 2013 and 2017.
-Navient ceased originating private education loans following the Spin-Off.
+As of December 31, 2018, it owned \$20.5 billion of private education loans (gross), the vast majority of which were Smart Option Student Loans originated since 2009, and over 90% of which were originated between 2013 and 2018.